lizturay/Coders-and-Founders/README.md

 ## Overview

-I applied for Founders and Coders after comming across a recommendation as I wanted to learn more amongst people who also wanted to purse a career in development - I also love a challenge and surprising myself with my capabilities.

-I decided to go for a simpler, one-page template as I did start less than a month before the deadline so I didn't want to make things harder for myself as time was running out.
-I did link a few projects that needed their separate files, as it was more organised and allowed my to explore different themes and features to make them both appealing and functional.
+I decided to go for a simpler, one-page template as I did start less than a month before the deadline, so I didn't want to make things harder for myself as time was running out.
+I did link a few projects that needed their own separate files, as it was more organised and allowed me to explore different themes and features to make them both appealing and functional.

 ### The challenge